 The one with the lowest residual is already chosen and the corresponding structure is drawn

 MC/SA refinement is achieved by narrowing the search ranges and rerunning the MC/SA calculations.
-This is done by checking the MC/SA Refine box under the General tab.
+This is done by checking the MC/SA Refine box.
 Using 10% of the ranges reduces the search volume in this case by ~6 orders of magnitude so that the true minimum is much easier to find.
 Now rerun Compute/MC/SA; be sure to select the best one before starting.
-The residual might drop to a much lower level.
-This refinement can be repeated with tighter restriction on the ranges.
-My result (no improvement on 7%) was
+The residual should drop to a much lower level.
+This refinement can be repeated with tighter restriction on the ranges; I used 5% for a final run and got

 as drawn by the Mercury program

 (https://www.ccdc.cam.ac.uk/Solutions/FreeSoftware/Pages/FreeMercury.aspx).
 To save this solution to the Atoms list do MC/SA/Move MC/SA solution; the drawing will show the new atom positions

 And they will be listed in the Atoms table.